Various Dates, 12.30pm to 2.30pm, W Lucy Members' Room, Oxford Playhouse

 Mothers Who Make is a growing national initiative aimed at supporting mothers who are artists & makers, in any discipline and at any stage of their personal or professional making.
-It was started by Matilda Leyser (Improbable Theatre) in London in 2014 and has rapidly spread across the country.
+Started by Matilda Leyser (Improbable Theatre) in London in 2014, new hubs have rapidly spread across the country.

 The monthly sessions aim to give creative mothers the chance to explore their practice with their children present, valuing equally their dual roles of mother and artist.
 Our reach is across generations and art forms - we are thrilled by the plurality of voices that are part of this discussion.
 It's a great way to meet and collaborate with other mothers from different creative backgrounds.

 Every kind of maker is welcome - professional and/or passionate - writers, painters, performers, musicians, bakers, crafters, architects, historians…

 Every kind of mother is welcome - biological, adoptive, step, surrogate, foster, grand, great-grand, to be…

 To find out more details on how to join, please email firstname.lastname@example.org.

 Sessions take place monthly in the Lucy Room, 12:30pm to 2:30pm

 Each session costs £5, and should be paid to the session leader on arrival.